MSLNZ/GTC/docs/API/serialisation_model.rst

     An archive holds the information about uncertain numbers that is stored.

 We also distinguish between 'elementary' and 'intermediate' uncertain numbers.
-To create an elementary uncertain number object, values for its attributes must be provided, whereas an intermediate uncertain number is obtained directly as the result of a calculation with uncertain numbers.
-So, the properties of intermediate uncertain numbers are dependent on other uncertain numbers that precede them, whereas the properties of elementary uncertain numbers are independent (they may be correlated with other elementary uncertain numbers, but that is a relation between uncertain-numbers pairs).
+To create an elementary uncertain number object, values must be provided for its attributes, whereas an intermediate uncertain number is obtained directly as the result of a calculation with uncertain numbers.
+So, the properties of intermediate uncertain numbers depend on other uncertain numbers that precede them, whereas the properties of elementary uncertain numbers are independent (they may be correlated with other elementary uncertain numbers, but that is a relation between uncertain-numbers pairs).

-A node object, which we call a 'leaf' node, is associated with each elementary uncertain number.
-Intermediate uncertain numbers added to an archive also have an associated node [#Nodes]_.
+A class of node, which we call a 'leaf', is associated with each elementary uncertain number.
+Not all intermediate uncertain numbers have nodes, but those added to an archive will have been associated with a node [#Nodes]_.
 The set of uncertain numbers selected for storage may depend on information held by different node objects.
-So, collections of leaf nodes and intermediate nodes are prepared during marshalling prior to storage.
-Later, when an archive has been retrieved from storage, new node objects must be created in the Python session as a prerequisite to restoring any of the selected uncertain-number objects in an archive.
+So, collections of leaf nodes and intermediate nodes are prepared prior to storage.
+Later, when an archive has been retrieved from storage, new node objects are created in the Python session before restoring any of the archived uncertain-number objects.

 Basic Structural Elements
 =========================